Style Guide for Chicago Manual Footnotes

 35. "Social Security Death Index," s.v.
 "Richard W. Nixon" (1920-1991), Ancestry.com.

 Commercial sites like Ancestry.com may contain within them separate indexes or databases.
 Cite information from them by providing the title of the index/database, as given by the commercial site.
-Then provide the search term that readers will need for finding the information you're citing.
-Do that by giving the person's name as the commercial site indexes it ("s.v." stands for the Latin sub verbo, or "under the word.").
+Be sure to note if a digital image is provided.
+(Otherwise, your readers will assume that the index or database provides only transcriptions, without reproducing the original source.)
+Provide the person's name as the commercial site indexed it.
+(The "s.v." stands for the Latin sub verbo, or "under the word."
+Even if the commercial site has the person's name wrong, your readers need to search for the name as the commercial site has it.)
 You may also need to supply birth and/or death dates to distinguish among people with the same name.
-Be sure to note If a digital image is provided.
-(Otherwise, the index or database provides only the information, without reproducing the source from which the information came.)
 Finally, provide the name of the commercial site you used.

 More details and examples for genealogical sources are available here.